tudord14/msc-thesis-tudor/README.md

 c) **Evaluation and Quantization**
 - we will essentially quantize all the models into small variants and evaluate all the model on the same tasks </br>
-- we will teste efficiency (RAM, storage, tokens per second, time to first token, etc...) and performance on perplexity and other Romanian tasks (to be decided...) </br>
-- Week 16-22 March: </br>
+- Evaluations </br>
    -> We have successfully quantized all **four** models into four variants: FP16 GGUF, Q8_0, Q4_K_M, Q5_K_M  </br>
-   -> We tested Perplexity for all models and did the comparison with RO-GPT2 medium and large, and LLMic </br>
+   -> We tested Perplexity for all models and did the comparison with RoGPT2 medium and large, and LLMic </br>
+   -> We tested RO-STS and LaRoSeDa for all models and did comparisons with other encoder models, and RoGPT2 </br>

+d) **!Writing time!**